boneknuckleskin/libforensics/docs/lib/source/win/ole/ps/ps.rst

 		The property type contained in the array.
 This is an extracted value.

+	.. attribute:: dimension_count

+		The number of dimensions in the array.

 	.. attribute:: dimensions

 		A list of the (size, index_offset) attributes for each dimension.